 The first thing that is noticed in a person is definitely his or her face.
 Naturally, the eyes immediately move to the face to identify the person and to assess their appearance.
-And while this is the case, the neck plays a critical part in the person’s appearance as well.
+While this is the case, the neck plays a critical part in the person’s appearance as well.
 This is because the neck, just like the face, is a good indicator of the person’s age, health, and well-being.

 Many times, people fix up their face with make-up, or some plastic surgery, to try and reduce the effects of aging.
 But when their necks show sagging and loose skin, it immediately gives away the true range of the person’s age.
 This is why it is also important to ensure that the neck looks just as rejuvenated and young as the face, and this can be done through a process called cervicoplasty.

-What is Cervicoplasty?
+What Is Cervicoplasty?

 Cervicoplasty, also known as neck recontouring, or necklift, is a procedure that “lifts” the neck by tightening loose, sagging, and excess skin.
 This is done because loose and sagging skin can give an impression of poor health, age, even stress.
-By removing and tightening loose skin, the neck appears to be revitalized and more youthful, improving the overall appearance of the person.

 Neck Recontouring Procedure